swesterfeld/spectmorph-trumpet/README.md

     trumpet/config
     sminstbuidler.cfg

 with paths that fit to your system.
+Also the number of jobs that can be run at the same time should be edited in sminstbuilder.cfg.

 Then, you need to initialize the encoder cache (this only needs to be done once):

     mkdir -p ~/.smenccache